How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 Wondering if your workout can ever make you more bloated?
 In some cases it can, especially if you overdo it.

 Overtraining causes the body to go into a stressful state.
-This causes the the adrenal glands to release more of the stress hormone cortisol.
+This causes the adrenal glands to release more of the stress hormone cortisol.

 Make sure your exercise routine supports your overall health and makes you feel better, not the opposite, causing disturbed fluid levels, poor digestion and added stress.